mlflow/mlflow/docs/source/models.rst

 .. note:: Limitations (when the default evaluator is used):

     - Model validation results are not included in the active MLflow run.
-See below to see how to log validation results with `Giskard <models.html#model-validation-with-giskard-s-plugin>`_ or `Trubrics <models.html#model-validation-with-trubrics-plugin>`_.
     - No metrics are logged nor artifacts produced for the baseline model in the active MLflow run.

 Additional information about model evaluation behaviors and outputs is available in the :py:func:`mlflow.evaluate()` API docs.

+.. note:: There are plugins that support in-depth model validation with features that are not supported
+    directly in MLflow.
+To learn more, see:

+    - :ref:`giskard_plugin`
+    - :ref:`trubrics_plugin`.

 .. note:: Differences in the computation of Area under Curve Precision Recall score (metric name
     ``precision_recall_auc``) between multi and binary classifiers: